pavelgj/genkitx-memory/README.md

 ## Available Memory Tools

-This plugin provides the following tools, which are exposed via `defineMemoryTools`:
+This plugin provides the following tools, which are exposed via `defineGraphMemoryTools`:

 - `memory/create_entities`: Create multiple new entities in the knowledge graph.
 - `memory/create_relationships`: Create multiple new relationships between existing entities in the knowledge graph.
 Relationships should be in active voice.